cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 ##CarND - Project 4 Advanced Lane Finding
 ###The objective is to recognize a lane and compute the curvature on a road.
-The road video is recorded from a car, so the departure from lane center can also be obtained.
+The road video is recorded from car center, so the departure from lane center can also be obtained.

 ---